 How Did Chocolate Become Popular

 Chocolate is derived from the New World cacao plant.
 Since the discovery of the New World, the popularity of chocolate has substantially grown.
 However, chocolate's history and its consumption go back much further to about four thousand years ago.
-The forms chocolate has been found to have more recently greatly varied, but it has always played an important role in tribes and complex societies.
-From a ritual product to more everyday use, chocolate has greatly impacted the development of the New World in the eyes of European explorers.
+The forms of chocolate have always played an important role in tribes and complex societies.
+From a ritual product to more everyday use, chocolate has greatly impacted the development of the New World.

 The earliest evidence for using the cacao (also cocoa) plant for chocolate is derived from the Olmec culture that populated southern Mexico more than 3000-4000 years ago.
 While no direct evidence exists, such as written records, trace chemicals that include theobromine found in the plant indicate that some ceramic vessels were used to prepare or direct consumption of chocolate-derived products.
 This early chocolate was most likely roasted and fermented, where cacao seeds would have been first pulverized and grounded in using a mortar and pestle.
 In fact, for almost all of chocolate's history, it has been drunk rather than consumed as a solid, and often it was an alcoholic beverage (Figure 1).

 The Maya are the first to document the consumption and use of chocolate.
 Like the Olmecs, archaeological and historical evidence indicates that chocolate was consumed as a drink rather than eaten.
 Mayan depictions indicate that Mayan writings suggest a ritual style consumption and this; the cacao plant was later known to Europeans as the gods' plant.
 The Aztecs from central Mexico also used cacao and chocolate, where it also became a religiously important drink that had its own association with the god Quetzalcoatl, a feathered serpent deity who protected and held the knowledge of chocolate.
 The Aztec myth states that the gods became angry when humans learned about chocolate.